 - Abusive Parents: Sally's dad beats her.

-- Bratty Teenage Daughter: Esperanza's parents tell her she is being this when she stops participating in some family activities, out of frustration with their poverty.
+- Bratty Teenage Daughter: Esperanza's parents tell her she is being a bart when she stops participating in some family activities, out of frustration with their poverty.

-- To clarify: Esperanza is very clearly assaulted at a carnival by some random man, but it's never stated how far it goes.
+- Rape as Drama: Implied.
+Esperanza is very clearly assaulted at a carnival by some random man, but it's never stated how far it goes.
 The reader knows that there was some very forceful kissing, but Esperanza doesn't elaborate.
 Was it too horrific?
 Did she block it from her memory?
 We don't know.